nicolargo/glances/README.rst

 on the client one.

 You can also detect and display all Glances servers available on your network or defined in the configuration file:

 .. code-block:: console

     $ glances --browser

-And RTFM, always.
+and RTFM, always.

 Gateway to other services
 =========================

-Glances can export stats to: CSV file, InfluxDB and Statsd server.
+Glances can export stats to: ``CSV`` file, ``InfluxDB`` and ``StatsD`` server.

 Documentation
 =============

 For complete documentation see `glances-doc`_.

-If you have any question (after RTFM !), please post it on the official Q&A `forum`_.
+If you have any question (after RTFM!), please post it on the official Q&A `forum`_.

 Author
 ======